Economy of Arkansas: Exports

 The state's 2011 exports totaled $5.6 billion.
 Civilian aircraft was the primary export from Arkansas in 2011 in terms of market share, worth approximately half a billion dollars.
 Poultry, cotton, rice, graders, ammunition, organic chemicals, steel, and shock absorbers are also important exports from Arkansas.
 Dassault Falcon Jet Corporation in Little Rock is one of the largest foreign-owned corporations in Arkansas.

 Arkansas's primary exporting partners in 2011 included Canada (24.9%), Mexico (12.1%), China (7.4%), Japan (3.8%), South Korea (3.5%), France (3.0%), and Singapore (3.0%).

 The state also ranks third in terms of channel catfish aquaculture, with about 19200 acre under catfish farming in 2010.
-The peak of catfish farming in the state was in the year 2002, when 38000 acre were under farming.
+The peak of catfish farming in the state was in 2002, when 38000 acre were under farming.
 In 2007, the state's catfish producers generated sales of $71.5 million – 16 percent of the total U.S. market.
 Arkansas was the first state to develop commercial catfish farms in the late 1950s.
 The number of catfish farms in the state grew through the 1990s as farmers entered the catfish business as a way to provide additional income during a time of low prices for cotton and soybeans.